Criteria for the absence of arbitrage in general diffusion markets: Setting and main results

-In order to formulate our results we first introduce several conditions and discuss relations between them.
+In order to formulate our results we first introduce several conditions.
 We start by recalling Feller's test for explosions (\cite[Proposition 16.43]{breiman1968probability}).
-It states that a finite or infinite boundary point $b\in\{l,r\}$ is accessible for the diffusion $Y$ (that is, \(b\in J\)) if and only if
+It states that a (finite or infinite) boundary point $b\in\{l,r\}$ is accessible for the diffusion $\Y$ (that is, \(b\in J\)) if and only if

 for some (equivalently, for every) open interval \(B \subsetneq J^\circ\) with \(b\) as endpoint.
 Consequently, $b\in\{l,r\}$ is inaccessible for the diffusion $Y$ (that is, \(b\notin J\)) if and only if either